The Campbellsville Review

 The Campbellsville Review (CR) provides members of Campbellsville University an avenue for publishing critical and scholarly works based on subjects in which they are researching.
 It chronicles the ongoing scholarship of the University community, which includes faculty members, upper class and graduate students, alumni, visiting scholars and lecturers, and staff.
 It is also a way in which the university community can share resources and ideas about teaching.
 The CR is published biennially under the auspices of the vice president of Academic Affairs.

 The Editorial Board invites submissions from faculty, university staff, upper class and graduate students, alumni, and visiting lecturers who are researching and/or writing on topics of interest to them.
 Articles and essays must be scholarly in approach and reviews must relate to topics that can be useful in teaching or informing knowledge in one or several disciplines.
 The Review publishes works across disciplines.
 It chronicles the ongoing scholarship of the CU community.
 It is also a way in which the CU community can share resources and ideas about teaching.
 The CR is published biennially under the auspices of the Office of Academic Affairs.

 The Campbellsville Review publishes articles, essays, short stories, poems, etc. that anyone in the CU community has had published as books or in peer reviewed journals, literary journals, academic conference programs, encyclopedia articles, and the like (see elsewhere on this website).
-Please send citations of any recent publications to the Editor (email@example.com) and it will be included in the online edition of the Review as well as in the print version.

 The Review is published both in print and online.
 The online edition can be accessed to the left.
 For guidelines in submitting different kinds of articles, creative items, and reviews look at other parts of this website.